zedwerks/keycloak-smart-fhir/README.md

 - The above is managed via custom mappers and custom Auth Flows that are configured to allow SMART on FHIR.
 - Support for mandatory ```aud``` audience request parameter for SMART on FHIR, with additional support for this aliased to ```audience``` or ```resource```.
 As per SMART on FHIR specs, this audience value must be a fully qualified base FHIR Server endpoint.
 - Configuration to set the allowable FHIR resource servers as part of the 'aud' request parameter.

+### Future Releases / Roadmap
+- Support for additional context settings like 'intent', 'fhirContext' and returned alongside the Access Token to the SMART app.
+- Support for Standalone launch, including style-able web page to select the Patient, and to skip selection if Patient claim is resolved by authN, such as for PHRs.
+- Extract the FHIRcast module into a separate module and authenticaiton flow to avoid unecessary configuration.
+- Add support for Canada Health Infoway Jurisdictional Context setting model, based loosely on FHIRcast.
+- Add more support for STU 2.2 features includin some experimental features.

 ## Packaging the Extensions